Shree Ganeshay namah

 Eg. 1)Our soldiers fight on the borders so that we should live safely.

 2)We should follow traffic rules in order that we should drive safely.

 It shows the manner of the action in the main clause.

 Eg. 1)You should act as I tell you.

 9)Adverb clause of comparison

 It shows the comparison of the main clause with it.

-Sentences of positive degree and comparative degree are the examples of Adverb clause of comparison.
+Sentences of positive degree and comparative degree are examples of Adverb clauses of comparison.